 Key features of hedge funds

 3. It often employs leverage by using the borrowed money of customers to get great returns.
 However, leverage may completely wipe out funds as we saw during the financial crisis of 2008.
+The hedge fund manager has the responsibility to apply the best investment strategies.
+Hedge fund managers will receive a management fee for their work on hedge funds.
+Hedge funds can be long and short term.

 4. The hedge fund charges both a performance fee and an expense ratio instead of charging expense ratio only.
 The fee structure is popularly called Two and Twenty as they charge 2 percent asset management fee and then cut off 20 percent of any gains that have been generated.